 I've mentioned that one freeway heads north from the city (the Mitchell) and one heads South (the Kwinana).
 They connect and you can whiz right past the city.
 Except whiz isn't always the right word.
 Traffic sometimes packs and creeps, especially near the city.
 Both freeways are pretty busy from 6AM to 9.30AM and from 3.30PM to 6.30PM on weekdays.
 The worst times (the peak hours) are: the Mitchell southbound from 5.45AM to 6.45AM and northbound from 4.30PM to 5.30PM, and the Kwinana northbound from 6AM to 7AM and southbound from 3PM to 4PM.

 This north-south freeway is the usual way to get into the city and back if you live in one of the many northern suburbs or in certain southern suburbs.
 There are many, many suburbs to the north, where building on vacant land continues.
 You see treeless, sandy housing developments, some with outlandish names.
 (Forest Waters is one I haven't seen, but some developer may think of it.)
-People in northern suburbs can either use the Mitchell Freeway or ride the quick electric railway that runs parallel to it.
+People in northern suburbs can either wince and use the Mitchell Freeway or ride the quick electric railway that runs parallel to it.

 To the south are numerous suburbs, but not as many on the ocean front as there are to the north.
 That's because industry saturates parts of the southern coast.
 For example, Kwinana companies like Alcoa and the sprawling BP Refinery.